MetaTrader 5 & MetaTrader 4 · v1.63

 Alert System

 Alerts fire across three channels simultaneously: MT popup, phone push notification, and on-chart toast.
+Every alert is tagged with the cycle context (e.g. [L3 PFH]) so you can read the message and know exactly where in the cycle the signal fired.

 AlertTriggerToggle